ethereum/grid-ui/README.md

 Start in 3 terminals:
-yarn run watch-css  -> compile less to css and watch for changes (less + react compat workaround) yarn run start -> start dev server for react with hot relaoding yarn run shell:electron -> load the app from the dev server into an electron window
+yarn run watch-css  -> compile less to css and watch for changes (less + react compat workaround) yarn run start -> start dev server for react with hot relaoding yarn run electron:dev -> load the app from the dev server into an electron window
 ```